 - Pre-Clearance Counseling for SF-86 and DD Form 1879 – Our security clearance attorneys can help identify mitigating circumstances, and assist in drafting answers

 - Preparation for interrogatories and investigative interviews

 - Representation at post-denial hearings in front of the Defense Office of Hearing and Appeals including appearance before federal courts and government agencies.

 - Witness preparation

-To speak with our government facility clearance lawyers and security clearance appeal lawyers, call our law office at 1-866-601-5518 for a Free Initial Consultation.
+To speak with our government security clearance lawyers and security clearance appeal lawyers, call our law office at 1-866-601-5518 for a Free Initial Consultation.